brigadecore/brigade/CONTRIBUTOR-LADDER.md

 * Requirements
     * Experience as a Contributor for at least 6 months
     * Demonstrates a broad knowledge of the project across multiple areas
-    * Is able to exercise judgement for the good of the project, independant of their employer, friends, or team
+    * Is able to exercise judgement for the good of the project, independant of their employer, social circles, or teams
     * Mentors other Contributors

 * Additional privileges:
     * Represent the project in public as a Maintainer
     * Communicate with the CNCF on behalf of the project
-    * Have a vote in Maintainer decision-making meetings
+    * Have a vote in Maintainer decisions

 Process of becoming a maintainer: